biolink/biolinkml/SPECIFICATION.md

 ### Slots (Normative)

-Slots are properties that can be assigned to individuals.
+Slots are properties that can be assigned to classes.

 The set of slots available in a model is defined in a slot dictionary, declared at the schema level